 A design of this kind first, which we can think of as a complex form of the Lover's Knot, appears on page 731 of issue 814 of the Boys Own Paper published on Aug 18th 1894 under the title 'How to Fold a Chinese Love-Letter.'
-The title does not necessarily imply that the design is of Chinese origin since it was commonplace to ascribe an oriental origin to magic tricks and other novelties at that time in order to make them seem more exotic.
+This does not necessarily mean that the design is of Chinese origin since it was commonplace to ascribe an oriental origin to magic tricks and other novelties at that time in order to make them seem more exotic.

 (Pictures from Michel Grand)